Status

 CN0128

-VM0043 v1.0 (PDF) is applicable to project activities that use waste CO2 as a feedstock in the production of concrete.
-GHG emissions are reduced by incorporating waste CO2 in concrete and lowering the amount of cement required in the production of concrete.
+VM0043 v1.1 applies to project activities that use waste CO2 as a feedstock in the production of concrete.
+Such project activities reduce greenhouse gas emissions in two ways:

 SUMMARY OF DEVELOPMENT